How Mosquito Traps Work

 There are thousands of mosquito species worldwide.
 Each species is unique and each is attracted by different combinations of sensory stimuli.
 The trick for the mosquito trap manufacturer is to use combinations of stimuli which attract the target species.
 Some manufacturers have gone to extraordinary lengths in this regard.
 For example the gas release system on the Mega-Catch™ ULTRA is designed to replicate a key element of human respiration.
 It works by releasing quantities of pure CO2 at varying rates over fixed intervals to produce an exponentially decaying concentration gradient in the air plume emanating from the lower part of the trap with mosquitoes using this concentration gradient to navigate their way to the trap.

 Mosquito Magnet® traps use counter flow technology with a patented catalytic converter to produce CO2, heat and moisture to attract mosquitoes.
 They also say that most mosquitoes require a secondary attractant to hone in on the trap for which they offer either Octenol or Lurex3™.
 On their website they note that Lurex3™ attracts hard-to-catch, aggressive day-biters such as the Asian Tiger mosquito.
-Kaz Inc. also offer a combination lure with their “Nosquito® by Stinger 2-in-1 power bait” (a combination of Octenol and Lactic acid) and Mega-Catch™ offer an Octenol lure as well as a combination lure (Octenol and Lactic acid).
+Kaz Inc. also offer a combination lure with their “Nosquito® by Stinger 2-in-1 power bait” (a combination of Octenol and Lactic acid).
+Mega-Catch™ Fragrance Strips contain minute quantities of synthetic Octenol and other specially formulated ingredients which are designed to attract a wider range of mosquitoes and other biting isects.

 Mosquito traps can be a very effective component in the management of mosquitoes in any situation, domestic or commercial.
 There are many benefits of using mosquito traps in areas that there are animals, as well as day care centres, schools, restaurants just to mention a few.